sphereisaiahmin-dev/monkey-tracker/README.md

    The app runs on [http://10.241.211.120:3000](http://10.241.211.120:3000) out of the box.
 Set the `HOST` and `PORT` environment variables before launching if you need a different binding (for example `HOST=0.0.0.0 node server/index.js`).

 3. Open the settings panel (hamburger button) to adjust the unit label, manage pilot/monkey lead/crew rosters, or to enable the webhook exporter.
-By default the app uses SQLite-on-WASM and stores data in `data/monkey-tracker.sqlite`.
+By default the app connects to PostgreSQL using the connection information in `config/app-config.json` (or the `DATABASE_URL` environment variable) and automatically provisions any missing schema objects.

 ## Configuration